-

 Key discoveries include:

-• development of pipelines for the analysis of data to improve diagnostics
+Development of pipelines for the analysis of data to: (i) faciliate understanding of genetic drivers in large datasets, (ii) to improve diagnostics.

 Highlights